-Brock Sherman is in his first year as an analyst with the University of Iowa football program, and in his fourth year with Iowa overall.
-Sherman served as a special teams assistant for the past three seasons.
+Brock Sherman is in his second year as an analyst with the University of Iowa football program, and in his fifth year with Iowa overall.
+Sherman served as a special teams assistant for the previous three seasons.

 Iowa’s special teams in 2021 ranked among national leaders in kickoff return defense (14th), kickoff returns (17th) and punt return defense (18th).
 Charlie Jones was second in the nation in combined kick return yards and punter Tory Taylor was 12th in the country in punting average (46.1).